-2. Slide the hood latch to the right and lift the hood.
+2. Insert your hand into the hood opening and slide the hood latch lever to the right and lift the hood.

-3. Grasp the support rod in the padded area and secure it in the stay hole indicated by the arrow to hold the hood open.
+Grasp the support rod in the padded area and secure it in the stay hole indicated by the arrow to hold the hood open.